If your open-plan living space feels vast and cavernous, create zones by adding creative lighting solutions

 Here at Light Yard we’re all about, well, lighting.
 We’ll show you how a well-placed pendant light or a statement floor lamp can draw the eye and send a clear and defined message: this is a space with purpose.

 Recessed lighting may be the go-to option for modern homebuilders, but distinctive open-plan kitchen/dining rooms demand lighting which brings personality to the table.
 Interiors experts agree that 2020 is the year to go big or go home.
 In particular, new-industrial designs with refined styling and sleek and luxurious finishes are on the rise.
-(For an example, see our Turin pendant ceiling light.)
+For an example, see our Vienna Pendant Ceiling Light.

 Pendant lights are hard workers and serve as ideal task lights, particularly over in-built chopping boards, island sinks and other food prep areas.
 They become indispensable to day-to-day family life, providing illumination as children complete their homework at the breakfast bar or as the remote worker toils into the night.